- Our Investment in Enhancing Room Data Features of Ideate BIMLink

 - Workflows Supported by the Expanded Room Data

-This blog post is part of a series exploring the room data in Revit.
+This blog post is part of a series of blogs exploring the room data in Revit.

 In this post, the second of four, I cover the newly enhanced information that Ideate Software is providing, specifically as it is accessible through Ideate BIMLink.